DarrenJDocherty/telegram/README.md

 # Installation

-This resource is dependant on the RedEM RP framework for authenticating moderators but can easily be configured to work as a standalone resource.
-You can download it here: https://github.com/RedEM-RP.
+This resource requires mysql-async to communicate with the database.
+You can download it here: https://github.com/amakuu/mysql-async-temporary/.

-- Extract Atomic into your resources folder
+- Extract telegrams into your resources folder
-- Start the Atomic resource in your server.cfg
+- Import telegrams.sql into your database
-- In-game, use the "delete" key to open Atomic
+- Start the telegrams resource in your server.cfg

-You can add new moderators by ammending the users group to "moderator" in the redemrp database.
-Edit line server of the server.lua file to manage which groups can access Atomic.
+You can add new locations where telegrams can be by amending the locations table in the client.lua file.

 # License